davidepatti/ultraviolet/README.md

 _**U**nifying **L**ightning **T**opology and **R**outing **A**bstractions **VI**sible **O**n **LE**vel **T**imechain_

-UltraViolet (UV) is an open-source extensible high-level simulation platform for the Bitcoin Lightning Network, abstracting some of the major complexities of the underlying elements, while still providing a timechain-level accuracy.
+UltraViolet (UV) is an open-source extensible high-level simulation platform for the Bitcoin Lightning LNetwork, abstracting some of the major complexities of the underlying elements, while still providing a timechain-level accuracy.

 UV makes a massive usage of independent threads to make each abstracted Lightning Node a living entity in